-MOTION: Vice Chair Welch approved a payment of \$500,000 to U.S. Bank for the purposes of transferring BCWMC funds.
+MOTION: Vice Chair Welch moved to approve a payment of \$500,000 to U.S. Bank for the purposes of transferring BCWMC funds.
 Commissioner Pentel seconded the motion.
 Upon a vote the motion passed 7 - 0 with the cities of Minnetonka and Plymouth absent from the vote.